-MUSC 027 recommended the first semester of enrollment
+MUSC 027 recommended the first semester of enrollment for students who do not have strong music reading skills.
+Please consult with an instructor

 If not used in Required Courses

 Consult with your counselor for guidance on custom course pathway All Prerequisite courses must be completed with a minimum grade of C, or a P if taken on a Pass/No Pass basis, unless otherwise noted To look up current section offerings and CRNs visit the Class Finder.
 To register for classes log in to MySolano